tinuva/SDRPlusPlusBrown/readme.md

 * simultaneous multiple audio devices support
 * ability to output sound on left or right channel only for particular audio device.
 * Airspy HF+ Discovery - narrowing of baseband to hide attenuated parts.
-* waterfall drawing is greatly optimized for CPU and GPU bandwidth, important for 4K monitors.
-* small screen option / transmitter - for android landscape, makes screen layout more accessible.
+* small screen option + android landscape, makes screen layout more accessible.
 Tuning knob is there.

 ## Version log (newest last)